 One of the hardest intestinal worms to get rid of using natural dewormers is tapeworm.
 Some natural worm remedies for dogs work by scraping the walls of the intestine, thus dislodging worms so they pass out of the body.

 When a dog has a tapeworm infestation, however, the head of the tapeworm attaches to (actually embeds itself in) the intestinal wall.

-When you use some of the home remedies below to deworm your dog, sometimes you get rid of the tapeworm body pieces but the head stays embedded in the intestinal wall and then regenerates itself.
+When you use some of the natural dewormers for dogs, sometimes you get rid of the tapeworm body pieces but the head stays embedded in the intestinal wall and then regenerates itself.

 Pumpkins seeds are a different story.
 A 2012 tapeworm study found that when pumpkin seeds were given to human subjects with tapeworm, 75% of subjects expelled whole tapeworms.
 An amino acid in pumpkin seeds, cucurbitacin, paralyzes the worms and causes them to lose their grip on the intestinal wall and thus get expelled from the body.